hgasimov/SaaS/README.md

 SaaS
 ====

 This is a two part MOOC at edX from Berkeley.
-The course is about Ruby, SAAS, Agile Software development and Automated Software Testing.
+The course is about Ruby and Rails, SaaS Architecture and REST, Agile Software development and Automated Software Testing.

 The course links: